wiredtiger/wiredtiger/src/evict/README.md

     4. Allowing external modules to participate in the eviction process, enabling them to evict individual pages or entire data trees if needed.

     5. Modifying page states, crucial for prioritising or de-prioritising pages for eviction.

-### Conclusion

-WiredTiger’s eviction mechanism is tunable and it aims to keep the cache within user-defined limits.